The Insurance Crisis

 The technology isn’t the problem.
 The question is who builds it, who owns the factory, and whether the money stays here or leaves the district.

-The Plan: A Cooperatively-Owned Modular Housing Factory in FL-3
+The Plan: A Cooperatively-Owned Modular Housing Factory in Florida 3

-• Installed by licensed local crews — the construction jobs stay in FL-3.
-The skills stay in FL-3.
+- Installed by licensed local crews — the construction jobs stay in Florida 3.
+The skills stay in Florida 3.
 The money circulates locally instead of leaving.

 Because there’s no investor margin on top and the factory is local, district customers get the best price.
 Out-of-district sales add a little more for transport — and that revenue comes back to subsidize the homes built here.
 The co-op works for the community first and the market second.